 5.1.6.4.3 Retransmissions

-A device that sends a frame with the AR field set to indicate no acknowledgment requested may assume that the transmission was successfully received and shall not perform the retransmission procedure.
+A PD that sends a frame with the AR field set to indicate no acknowledgment requested may assume that the transmission was successfully received and shall not perform the retransmission procedure.

 Figure 26—Successful data transmission with an acknowledgment

-A device that sends a data or MAC command frame with its AR field set to acknowledgment requested shall wait for at most macAckWaitDuration for the corresponding acknowledgment frame to be received.
-If an acknowledgment frame is received within macAckWaitDuration and contains the same DSN as the original transmission, the transmission is considered successful, and no further action regarding retransmission shall be taken by the device.
-If an acknowledgment is not received within macAckWaitDuration or an acknowledgment is received containing a DSN that was not the same as the original transmission, the device shall conclude that the single transmission attempt has failed.
+A PD that sends a data or MAC command frame with its AR field set to acknowledgment requested shall wait for at most macAckWaitDuration for the corresponding acknowledgment frame to be received.
+If an acknowledgment frame is received within macAckWaitDuration and contains the same DSN as the original transmission, the transmission is considered successful, and no further action regarding retransmission shall be taken by the PD.
+If an acknowledgment is not received within macAckWaitDuration or an acknowledgment is received containing a DSN that was not the same as the original transmission, the PD shall conclude that the single transmission attempt has failed.

-If a single transmission attempt has failed and the transmission was indirect, the coordinator shall not retransmit the data or MAC command frame.
-Instead, the frame shall remain in the transaction queue of the coordinator and can only be extracted following the reception of a new data request command.
-If a new data request command is received, the originating device shall transmit the frame using the same DSN as was used in the original transmission.

-If a single transmission attempt has failed and the transmission was direct, the device shall repeat the process of transmitting the data or MAC command frame and waiting for the acknowledgment, up to a maximum of macMaxFrameRetries times.
+If a single transmission attempt has failed and the transmission was indirect…

+If a single transmission attempt has failed, the PD shall repeat the process of transmitting the data or MAC command frame and waiting for the acknowledgment, up to a maximum of macMaxFrameRetries times.
 The retransmitted frame shall contain the same DSN as was used in the original transmission.
-Each retransmission shall only be attempted if it can be completed within the same portion of the superframe, i.e., the CAP or a GTS in which the original transmission was attempted.
+Each retransmission shall only be attempted if it can be completed within the same portion of the superframe, i.e., the CAP or a CFP in which the original transmission was attempted.
 If this timing is not possible, the retransmission shall be deferred until the same portion in the next superframe.
 If an acknowledgment is still not received after macMaxFrameRetries retransmissions, the MAC sublayer shall assume the transmission has failed and notify the next higher layer of the failure.

-When a frame with the Security Enabled field set to one is retransmitted, the frame shall be retransmitted without changes and without passing through the outgoing frame security procedure, as defined in 7.2.1.
+When a frame with the Security Enabled field set to one is retransmitted, the frame shall be retransmitted without changes and without passing through the outgoing frame security procedure, as defined in TBD

 5.1.6.5 Promiscuous mode

-A device may activate promiscuous mode by setting macPromiscuousMode.
+A PD activate promiscuous mode by setting macPromiscuousMode.
 If the MLME is requested to set macPromiscuousMode to TRUE, the MLME shall then request that the PHY enable its receiver.

-When in promiscuous mode, the MAC sublayer shall process received frames according to 5.1.6.2 and pass all frames correctly received to the next higher layer using the MCPS-DATA.indication primitive.
-The source and destination addressing mode parameters shall each be set to 0x00, the MSDU parameter shall contain the MHR concatenated with the MAC payload, as illustrated in Figure 35, and the msduLength parameter shall contain the total number of octets in the MHR concatenated with the MAC payload.
-The mpduLinkQuality parameter shall be valid.

-If the MLME is requested to set macPromiscuousMode to FALSE, the MLME shall request that the PHY set its receiver to the state specified by macRxOnWhenIdle.

 5.1.6.6 Transmission scenarios

 Due to the imperfect nature of the radio medium, a transmitted frame does not always reach its intended destination.
 There are three different transmission scenarios: